enriquegomeztagle/multi-agent-flocking-foraging-rl/docs/VIDEOS_AND_DASHBOARD.md

 - Verify that `imageio-ffmpeg` is installed
 - Make sure the output directory exists or can be created
-- Check that the model and config are valid
+- Check that the model and config paths are valid

 ### Dashboard not loading files